 A strong foundation in basic science and humanities will definitely provide the students with a suitable platform for the development of analytical skills and attainment of professional competence.
 Under the leadership of DR. IGNATIUS KORAH, the Department of Science & Humanities of SJCET provides all our students superb exposure in various disciplines such as Engineering Mathematics, Engineering Physics, Engineering chemistry, Soft skills, Economics, Physical & Cultural education.
 We do our best to inculcate in our students a natural flair for engineering and technology.

-The Science & Humanities Department also co-ordinate various activities to induce the best humane values through moral classes, guidance and counseling sessions, Jesus Youth activities, yoga and meditation.
+The Science & Humanities Department also co-ordinates various activities to induce the best humane values through moral classes, guidance and counseling sessions, Jesus Youth activities, yoga and meditation.
 Students are encouraged to get training in various sports and games.
 They also get fitness training under the guidance of our Physical Education Director at the well equipped gymnasium.
 To sharpen the communication and language skills the department maintain a top class Multi-media Language lab.
 Competent, dedicated and experienced personnel of Science & Humanities department play a vital role in molding students to become excellent engineers.

 To produce high quality Engineers with requisite in-depth knowledge in sciences that helps to develop newer technologies of future.